Temporary Total Disability Benefits (TTD Benefits)

 New Jersey Workers’ Compensation Temporary Disability Lawyers

 One of the benefits that the workers’ compensation law provides to injured workers is known as temporary disability benefits.
-One way to think of temporary disability benefits is as wage replacement benefits.
-The standard held for the receipt of benefits is whether or not the authorized doctor, who is the doctor provided by the workers’ compensation insurance company to treat the injured worker, believes that the worker suffers from temporary total disability (TTD).
+One way to think of temporary total disability benefits is as wage replacement benefits.
+The standard held for the receipt of benefits is whether or not the authorized doctor, who is the doctor provided by the workers’ compensation insurance company to treat the injured worker, believes that the worker suffers from a temporary total disability (TTD).

 How Temporary Workers’ Compensation Pay Is Decided

 If the workers’ compensation doctor finds that the injured worker is totally temporarily disabled, then he or she is entitled to receive 70% of their gross weekly wage subject to a hard cap, which goes up a little bit every year.
 For instance, in 2018 the maximum amount of money that an injured worker can receive on TTD is $903 per week.
 There are a few things that you need to understand with regard to that $903 amount.
 If you are an hourly worker, for instance, making only $500 a week, the maximum that you will be able to recover per week for the period of time that you were totally temporarily disabled is $350 (that’s 70% of $500).
 If the injured worker happens to be a high wage-earning executive who would normally gross $5,000 a week, the worker is not going to be able to recoup 70% of $5,000.
 He or she will instead receive a maximum of $903 per week, assuming that the worker was injured in 2018.
 That maximum cap we have referred to goes up incrementally year to year.
 So for instance, in 2017 it was less than $903 and in 2019 it will be more than $903 per week.

 New Jersey Temporary Workers’ Compensation, Wage Replacement Benefits